vd89/therRecursion/README.md

   #### Write an algorithm to compute log(n)
   #### Write a program to Convert Decimal to Binary
   #### Write a program to find the roots of a quadratic equatoin
+  #### Write a program to Check Whether the given year is a leap year or not